tiprankstipranks

 Share Price & Shareholder Rights - Risk 2

-At December 31, 2019, more than 97% of the shares of our Class A common stock purchased under the CISIP in 2019 were purchased by foreign holders of life insurance policies (or related brokers), with the remaining 3% of the shares of Class A common stock purchased by participants residing in the United States.
-The CISIP is registered with the SEC pursuant to a registration statement under the Securities Act of 1933, but is not registered under the laws of any foreign jurisdiction.
-If a foreign securities regulatory authority were to determine the offer and sale of our Class A common stock under the CISIP were contrary to applicable laws and regulations of its jurisdiction, such authority may issue or assert a fine, penalty or cease and desist order against us in that foreign jurisdiction.
-There is a risk our Class A common stock price could be negatively impacted by a decrease in participation in the CISIP.
-If fewer policyholders elect to participate in the Plan, or our international premium collections were to decrease as a result of regulatory, economic, or marketing impediments, the trading volume of our Class A common stock may decline from its present levels, the demand for our Class A common stock could be negatively impacted and the price of our Class A common stock could fall.
+As mentioned above, a significant portion of our Class A common stock has been purchased under the SIP by foreign holders of life insurance policies.
+The Class A common stock sold under the SIP is registered with the SEC pursuant to a Form S-3 registration statement under the Securities Act of 1933 but is not registered under the laws of any foreign jurisdiction.
+If a foreign securities regulatory authority were to determine the offer and sale of our Class A common stock under the SIP was not allowed under applicable laws and regulations of its jurisdiction, such authority may issue or assert a fine, penalty or cease and desist order against our offer and sale of Class A common stock in that foreign jurisdiction.
+There is a risk our Class A common stock price could be negatively impacted by a decrease in participation in the SIP.

 Share Price & Shareholder Rights - Risk 3

-Accounting & Financial Operations5 | 14.7%
+Accounting & Financial Operations2 | 16.7%

 Accounting & Financial Operations - Risk 1